Kenneth R. Whitesell

-Kenneth Ray Whitesell (born July 19, 1961) is a vice admiral in the United States Navy, and the current Commander, Naval Air Forces.
+Kenneth Ray Whitesell (born July 19, 1961) is a retired vice admiral in the United States Navy, and the past Commander, Naval Air Forces.
+He retired on September 7, 2023.

 Education

 Whitesell grew up in Stuarts Draft, Virginia.
 He graduated from Old Dominion University in 1983 with a Bachelor of Science in Mechanical Engineering.
 He is also a graduate of the Joint Forces Staff College and the Naval War College, where he earned a Master of Arts in National Security and Strategic Studies.

 Naval career

-Whitesell became a Naval Aviator in the United States Navy, being commissioned at the Aviation Officer Candidate School in February 1985 and earning his wings of gold in October 1986.
-He graduated from the Navy Fighter Weapons School (TOPGUN) and flew the F-14 Tomcat and, later, the F/A-18 Super Hornet.
+Whitesell became a Naval Flight Officer in the United States Navy, being commissioned at Officer Candidate School in February 1985 and earning his Naval Aviator Insignia in October 1986.
+He graduated from the Navy Fighter Weapons School and flew the F-14 Tomcat and, later, the F/A-18 Super Hornet.
 He has over 4,000 flight hours.